-We have audited the financial statements of West Wickham Common and Spring Park Wood Coulsdon and Other Commons for the year ended 31 March 2013 which comprise the Statement of Financial Activities, the Balance Sheet and the related notes 1 to 12.
+We have audited the financial statements of West Wickham Common and Spring Park Wood Coulsdon and Other Commons for the year ended 31 March 2014 which comprise the Statement of Financial Activities, the Balance Sheet and the related notes 1 to 14.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice).

-This report is made solely to the charities' Trustee in accordance with section 144 of the Charities Act 2011 and regulations made under section 154 of that Act.
-Our audit work has been undertaken so that we might state to the charities' Trustee those matters we are required to state to the Trustee in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the charity and the charity's Trustee as a body, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the charity's trustees, as a body, in accordance with Chapter 3 of Part 8 of the Charities Act 2011 and regulations made under section 154 of that Act.
+Our audit work has been undertaken so that we might state to the charity's trustees those matters we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the charity and it's trustees as a body, for our audit work, for this report, or for the opinions we have formed.

-Respective responsibilities of Trustee and auditor
+Respective responsibilities of trustees and auditor

-As explained more fully in the Trustee's Responsibilities Statement, the Trustee is responsible for the preparation of the financial statements which give a true and fair view.
+As explained more fully in the Trustees' Responsibilities Statement set out on page 7, the trustees are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view.

-We have been appointed as auditor under section 144 of the Charities Act 2011 and report in accordance with regulations made under section 154 of that Act.
+We have been appointed as auditor under section 144 the Charities Act 2011 and report in accordance with regulations made under section 154 of that Act.
 Our responsibility is to audit and express an opinion on the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
-Those standards require us to comply with the Auditing Practices Board's Ethical Standards for Auditors.
+Those standards require us to comply with the Auditing Practices Board's (APB's) Ethical Standards for Auditors.